0xAliHn/kotlin-for-android-developers/basic_type.md

 val f = 3.5F // A Float
 ```

-- 一A String can be accessed like an array and iterated:
+- A `String` can be accessed as an array and can be iterated:

 ```kotlin
 val s = "Example"